Quintilis, a Latin word meaning “fifth,” is the month following Junius (June) on the Roman calendar.

 Our favorite Cat Rapper, iAmMoshow, opens up about fame, furries and feline hip-hop.
 I first became aware of iAmMoshow last year in his “Cat Bath Rap” video, a charming freestyle ode to properly cleaning high-maintenance cats, which became a viral sensation.
 The refreshingly sincere, hilarious and pure song was just the tonic the internet needed in the hellscape that was 2016, but it wasn’t iAmMoshow’s first cat-themed contribution to YouTube.
 The Portland-based rapper has been dropping songs for a few years now, cultivating a devoted fan base among hip-hop heads and cat people.
 His EP Cat Love dropped this spring, and he recently collaborated on a line of Moshow “The Cat Rapper” watches and other gear with Grafletics.
 I got on the phone with the Cat Rapper to talk about his music, living with four cats, his work on behalf of animals and what he thinks of other cat-centric rap.
 Your EP Cat Love …read more

 Here’s what it’s like to take ‘The Grand Tour’ through the Festival of Arts’ Pageant of the Masters, where paintings come to life before your eyes.
-For 85 years, the Festival of Arts (FOA) in Laguna Beach, California, has been captivating guests with its welcoming atmosphere, talented artists, and their unique creations.
+For over 80 years, the Festival of Arts (FOA) in Laguna Beach, California, has been captivating guests with its welcoming atmosphere, talented artists, and their unique creations.
 What started in 1932 as a way for artists to raise spirits during the Great Depression and hopefully sell a little art to those who came to see the Olympic Games in Los Angeles has become a much-anticipated summer tradition.
 Growing from an estimated 2,200 visitors the first year to approximately 250,000 guests annually, the FOA has shown that excellence in art and entertainment can bring a community together to be uplifted by the spirit of artistic expression.
-In 1933 during the second annual FOA, some of the artists decided to stage a publicity stunt that would garner …read more
+In 1933 during the second annual FOA, some of the artists decided to stage a publicity stunt that would …read more

 We like to think we’re making our own decisions, but ‘social contagion’ studies suggest we’re more impressionable than we know.
 You’re sitting in an airplane munching some almonds and veggies from home and you’re just about to start reading the book you bought specifically for the flight, when the flight attendant stops at your row.
 He asks if you’d like to purchase any food or movies for the flight.
 You hold up your book and snack bag and say, “Nope, I think I’m good.”
 Then the man sitting next to you orders a Bloody Mary and a sandwich, and the woman sitting near the window purchases a pair of headphones and a movie.
 The flight attendant starts to move on to the next row, when you hear yourself saying, “Wait.
 On second thought, can I get a beef sandwich, cookie, vodka tonic and a pair of headphones?”
 What just happened?
 Were …read more